samatt/hunter-workshop/README.md

 - *10:30 - 11:00* Introductions (students)
 - *11:00 - 11:45* Introduction to politics of algorithms.
 Devise workshop outcomes.
-- *12:00 - 12:45* Introduction to algorithmic disobedience.
-- *12:45 - 1:45* Lunch
+- *12:30 - 1:30* Lunch
-- 2:00 - 3:30: Researching an algorithmic system (individually).
+- 1:30 - 3:30: Researching an algorithmic system (individually).
 White board.
-Presentations.
+Report back findings.
+- 3.30-4:00: Tactics
-- *3:45 - 5:00*  Developing tactics + present back
+- *4:15 - 5:00*  Developing tactics + report back
-- *4:30- 5:30* Project logistics.
+- *5:00- 5:30* Project logistics.
 Roles.
-Groups etc. What do we need to get for next week?
+Groups etc. What do we need to get done for next week?
 - **Homework**
+ - Develop one or more of your tactics for disobedience and realise it in (one or more) artifact.
+Bring to class next week.
  - Readings
     - [Hito Steyerl, A Sea of Data: Apophenia and Pattern (Mis-)Recognition](https://drive.google.com/file/d/0B8pZRjIECCvPVUIxcmQtQmw3TjQ/view?usp=sharing)
       - Jenny Odell, How to do Nothing [read the essay](https://medium.com/@the_jennitaur/how-to-do-nothing-57e100f59bbb) or [watch the talk](https://www.youtube.com/watch?v=mNRqswoCVcM)